 We all know how important it is to drink enough water — it restores fluids lost through breathing, exercising and metabolism.
 It’s the number 1 thirst quencher … and cheap!
 But the timing could make a difference, too.
 When you start to feel hungry, drink some water.
 A 2015 study in the journal Obesity found that participants who drank about 2 glasses of water before meals were more likely to lose weight than those who skipped the glasses of water and went straight to eating.

 Drinking green tea regularly may not only boost your fat fighting metabolism, but may also play a key role in weight maintenance and hunger suppression.
 One study from the Journal of the American College of Nutrition found that in just two months, green tea drinkers lost an average of six pounds more than those who drank plain water.
 Green tea is also brimming with antioxidants and flavonoids that are good for overall health.
-Drink freshly brewed tea with no added sugar or cream — bottled store-bought varieties have fewer antioxidants (the concentration decreases the longer tea sits after brewing) and are often pumped full of honey or sugar.
+Drink freshly brewed tea with no added sugar or cream — bottled store-bought varieties have fewer antioxidants (the concentration decreases the longer tea sits after brewing) and are often pumped full of honey or other types of sugar.

 The morning java boost is a necessity for many of us, but there’s proof that the jolt may spur a better workout (translation: burn more calories).
-A 2015 study in the Journal of Sports Medicine and Physical Fitness found that participants could do almost 20% more leg presses and 12% more bench presses when they drank 2–3 cups of coffee before their workout.
-A similar 2011 study found an (albeit small) increase in energy expenditure both before and after exercise in the group that drank coffee before exercise.
+A study in the Journal of Sports Medicine and Physical Fitness found participants could do almost 20% more leg presses and 12% more bench presses when they drank 2–3 cups of coffee before their workout.
+A similar study found an (albeit small) increase in energy expenditure both before and after exercise in the group that drank coffee before exercise.

 In addition, coffee positively affects the hormones that help improve blood-sugar regulation.
 Maintaining stable blood sugar is essential to your well-being, overall fitness, regulating your hormones and plays a role in how much fat your body is able to store and burn.

 But before you get too excited, we recommend you skip the sugar and heavy cream.
-The benefits noted above are singular to black coffee — not the mostly sugar and milk-based lattes, frappes, and mochas from Starbucks, McDonald’s and Dunkin Donuts, which sell drinks that may contain more than 1/4 cup (50 grams) of sugar!
+The benefits noted above are singular to black coffee — not the mostly sugar and milk-based lattes, frappes, and mochas from Starbucks, McDonald’s and Dunkin Donuts, which sell drinks that may contain more than 1/4 cup (50 grams) of sugar.

 This fizzy, pleasantly puckery fermented beverage is made by adding a probiotic-rich bacteria to lightly sweetened tea.
 More and more research is looking into gut health and how it relates to obesity and weight, finding that the millions of bacteria that live in our guts may play a large role by altering the way we store fat, how we balance blood sugar and how we respond to the hormones that make us feel hungry and full.
 Fueling our gut with beverages and foods that stimulate good bacteria may make losing weight easier than we ever thought possible.
 Kombucha is readily available in most supermarkets and comes loaded with probiotics — just be sure to look for brands with less than 5 grams sugar per serving.